Chama lazarus: Distribution

-This invasive species is widespread in the Indo-West Pacific, from East Africa, including the Red Sea, to Melanesia; north to Japan and south to Queensland.
+This invasive species is widespread in the Indo-West Pacific, from East Africa, including the Red Sea, to Melanesia; persian gulf north to Japan and south to Queensland.
 The distribution includes Australia, Philippines, New Caledonia, Papua New Guinea, Japan, Malaysia, Singapore, Eswatini, Solomon Islands, Taiwan, South Africa, British Indian Ocean Territory, Fiji, Thailand, Comoros, Madagascar, Micronesia and Guam.

 Habitat

 It can be found on rocks and corals in low intertidal zone and sublittoral to depths of about 30 m.